akobbs/algorithms/src/hashtable/README.md

 ##### Complexity

-Insertion - O(1) without checking if elemement is already present in the table Search - proportional to the length of the list Delete - O(1) for the doubly linked list without searching an element
+Insertion - O(1) without checking if elemement is already present in the table Search - O(1) on average and O(n) in the worst case Delete - O(1) to delete + time to find element

 ###### TODO:

 - add picture
+- add open addressing